augustuswm/requirejs-dust/README.md

 ## TODO <a name="todo".</a>

-* Can plugin name be abstracted out?
+* Plugin name available as config option - is this right?
-* Test and implement behavior for relative paths.
+* Set up regex for more complex partials ( dynamic partials, partials with paths, partials with parameters )
-* Set up regex for more complex partials
+* Partials need to keep path of module they are loaded from